Connecting Mathematics to Other Subject Areas Grants (9-12)

 Principles to Actions: Ensuring Mathematical Success for All (NCTM 2014) suggests that teachers plan and implement units and lessons that promote positive dispositions toward the study of mathematics, including curiosity, self-confidence, flexibility, and perseverance (pp. 114-115).
 One way to do that is to create lessons across the disciplines.

-The applicant must be a current (on or before October 13, 2017) Full Individual or E-Member of NCTM and currently teach mathematics in grades 9-12 at least 50 percent of the school day.
-Activities are to be completed between June 1, 2018, and May 31, 2019.
+The applicant must be a current (on or before October 12, 2018) Essential and Premium member of NCTM and currently teach mathematics in grades 9-12 at least 50 percent of the school day.
+Activities are to be completed between June 1, 2019, and May 31, 2020.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.